 History of The Albert Memorial

 The Albert Memorial clocktower was commissioned by the Hastings Corporation at a cost of £860.
+The site was chosen where the Priory Bridge used to cross the Priory Stream.

 Prince Albert of Saxe-Coburg and Gotha lived from August 1819 until December 1861 when he died of typhoid.
 Following his death Queen Victoria requested a memorial and all boroughs in the country where asked for contributions.
 The Hastings Corporation decided on a local monument consisting of an ornate clock tower would be the best memorial for the town.